eafflu/runtime/README.md

 We will create our first obstacle in `js/level01.js` inside of the `runLevelInGame` function.

-First, declare a variable `myObstacle` and create a new obstacle using the Game Managers `createObstacle()` function.
-The `createObstacle` function takes two parameters which define the size of the object (`hitZoneSize`) and how much damage the obstacle does when it collides with Halle (`damageFromObstacle`)

     var hitZoneSize = 25;
     var damageFromObstacle = 10;
     var myObstacle = game.createObstacle(hitZoneSize,damageFromObstacle);

-Then position that obstacle somewhere on screen by modifying the `x` and `y` properties of `myFirstObstacle`
+This code declare a variable `myObstacle` and create a new obstacle using the Game Managers `createObstacle()` function.
+The `createObstacle` function takes two parameters which define the size of the object (`hitZoneSize`) and how much damage the obstacle does when it collides with Halle (`damageFromObstacle`)

+Add this code:

     myObstacle.x = 400;
     myObstacle.y = 100;

-And finally add it to the game by calling the `addGameItem` function
+This position that obstacle somewhere on screen by modifying the `x` and `y` properties of `myObstacle`

+Now, add this code:

     game.addGameItem(myObstacle);

 Once this is done correctly, you should see a gray circle on the screen whice moves towards Halle